 I’m the eternal experimenter – and I had some pretty cool results.
 Mind you, I don’t have irregular cycles or anything too out of the ordinary but I do have a little cramping on the first day of my period and my basal temperatures are sometimes all over the place.

-I began seed cycling at the beginning of the year and 3 months later I can say that my temps in both phases of my cycle are much more consistent (no wacky peaks and valleys) and there are less cramps during my period.
+I began seed cycling and 3 months later my temps in both phases of my cycle were much more consistent (no wacky peaks and valleys) and I had less cramps during my period.
 I also noticed more consistent cervical fluid with a pattern from creamy to egg-white and then to sticky after ovulation.
 I figure if this helped me, it can probably help you!

 How to do Seed Cycling

-Seed cycling should be done according to your menstrual cycle if it is regular (falling somewhere between 25-35 days), or according to the phases of the moon cycle if your own cycle is irregular or absent.
+Seed cycling should be done according to your menstrual cycle if it is regular (falling somewhere between 25-35 days), or according to the phases of the moon cycle if your own cycle is very irregular or absent.
 For instance, you would start with Phase 1 of the seed cycling protocol on the first day of the new moon and begin phase 2 of the protocol approximately 14 days later when the moon is full.

-You can get my awesome Seed Cycling Protocol guide for free, just because I love you!
+You can find all the specifics in my comprehensive Seed Cycling Guide for free, just because I love you!
 As I mentioned above, I did a bunch of research on the best practices for seed cycling and they’re all in there.
 I hope you try it out and tell me how it went for you.